While shopping local is the best way to keep your tax dollars within your local economy, there are ways you can help without spending a dime.

 Bank At A Credit Union

 This tip is about where you keep your money and not where you spend it!
 Your choice of financial institutions can have a significant impact on your local economy.
 As financial co-operatives, credit unions have community development built into their bottom line.
 Credit unions follow the 7 International Co-operative Principles, which include “Concern for the Community.”
 Each credit union may embody the principle in slightly different ways (event sponsorships, scholarships, and charity drives are just a few examples), but the underlying commitment to give back to the communities they serve is a constant.

 Find A New Purpose For Your Old Stuff

 Declutter your space and do some good at the same time.
 Remember that spring cleaning doesn’t have to stop at your closet – look for books, electronics, sports equipment, children’s toys, kitchenware, appliances, pet supplies, furniture, décor, musical instruments, and arts and crafts supplies that you no longer use.
 Donate things you no longer need to a local charity thrift store.
 Keep your eye out for clothing or book drives in your neighborhood.
 Check to see if any schools or organizations in your area hold multi-family yard sales and consider participating.
 Find out if there are any lending libraries nearby.
 Whether you ultimately decide to donate or sell your old stuff, keeping it in your community and out of the landfill contributes to the local economy.

 Share Your Skills

 Donating your time and sharing your expertise is an extremely valuable way to give back to your community.
 Reach out to your local library or community center and see if there are any volunteer opportunities available.
-Alternatively, offer to lead a class or workshop in a topic you’re knowledgeable about.
-Practical résumé-boosting topics – such as computer and smartphone skills – are often in high demand.
-By sharing your talents, you can contribute to others’ successes, which feeds back into the local economy.
+Alternatively, offer to lead a class or workshop in a topic you’re knowledgeable about – such as practical résumé-boosting topics like computer and smartphone skills.